thebuttonclan/online-shop-form/README.md

     - To find all submissions with timestamp and submission number, use `submitted` as the findString.

 The table can be filtered through the UI and the query language.
-Currently, custom logs are sent when an application is submitted successfully, fails backend validation, or fails to save to database.
+Currently, custom logs are sent when an application is submitted successfully, fails backend validation, did not save correctly to the database, or general error when saving.
 The associated messages are:

 - `submitted <application number>`
 - `invalid`
 - `db error`
+- `saving error`

 Which can be filtered for by findstring to find the relevant logs.